d4v3y/Predict-Future-Sales-Kaggle-/README.md

 # Predict-Future-Sales-Kaggle-
-Machine Learning project using RNN to predict the sales of products from a seller.
+This project uses Kaggle’s – “Predict Future Sales” dataset (https://www.kaggle.com/c/competitive-data-science-predictfuture-sales/data).
+Using Recurrent Neural Networks (RNN) the connections between nodes allowed for a feedforward network.
+Easing the process of delivering an accurate prediction, with a single input source.
+The task was to predict the amount of sales and profit an item will produce given a specific shop.